DaveSal/webface_rails/README.md

 Running generators
 ------------------
+To run the generator:

+`rails generate webface` or `rails g webface`

+By default it uses `Rails.root` path to install the gem.
+You can pass `root_path` argument to redefine root path in your project.
+It might be helpful when installing the gem into Rails Engine, e.g.:

+`rails g webface --root_path absolute_path_to_your_project`

 The generator will give you necessary files and dir structure inside the `spec/` dir to run webface tests.
 To be more specific, it will do the following